rockNroll87q/NeuroPilot/README.md

 ## 📊 Result Creation & Collection

-AutoTrainer also includes a flexible and optional result management system via the `ResultManager` class.
+AutoTrainer also includes a flexible and optional result management system via the `ResultEmitter` class.
 This allows you to:

 ✅ Automatically emit per-job result files in `.json` or `.yaml`
 ✅ Structure your output using configurable file path patterns